NHS-Sailbot/Camera/README.md

 # C++ library template

-This repository outlines a template for a library to be written in C++, using the build system CMake.
-Further documentation can be found on [the wiki](https://github.com/GabeRundlett/cpp_lib/wiki)
+This repository provides basic functionality to retrieve data from a camera.
+Further documentation can be found on [the wiki](https://github.com/NHS-Sailbot/Camera/wiki).